McDonald's advertising: Current campaign

 In early 2008, McDonald's underwent the first phase of their new image and slogan: "What we're made of."
 This was to promote how McDonald's products are made.
 Packaging was tweaked a little to feature this new slogan.
 In November 2008, McDonald's introduced new packaging, eliminating the previous design stated above (except for the Philippines and a few countries where the previous design is used in tandem with newer packaging, and in Fiji where the previous design is still current) with new, inspirational messages, the "I'm lovin it" slogan (appearing only once on most packages).
 McDonald's also updated their menu boards with darker, yet warmer colors, more realistic photos of the products featured on plates and the drinks in glasses.
 From 2009 to 2010, McDonald's introduced new packaging worldwide.
 As of 2017, McDonald's continues to have the "I'm lovin it" slogan appear on most all of its product packaging, and has made no major announcement that the company will use any other slogan exclusively in place of this one any time in the near future.
 The 5-note jingle from 2003 continues to be used in most McDonald's advertising to this day in the form of a whistled version.

+In the 2020s, McDonald's extended the "I'm Lovin' It" campaign through a series of celebrity meal collaborations, featuring artists including Travis Scott, BTS, and Cardi B, with each partnership incorporating the slogan and jingle.

 In April 2024, the company debuted plain yellow and red billboards in the Netherlands, the world's first that smell like McDonald's.